Peel Hunt Reiterates Buy Rating for Bunzl (LON:BNZL)

-Bunzl (LON:BNZL)‘s stock had its “buy” rating reissued by analysts at Peel Hunt in a research note issued on Thursday, Digital Look reports.
-They presently have a GBX 2,600 ($33.97) price target on the stock.
-Peel Hunt’s price objective would suggest a potential upside of 7.22% from the stock’s current price.
+Bunzl (LON:BNZL)‘s stock had its “buy” rating reaffirmed by research analysts at Peel Hunt in a report released on Thursday, LSE.Co.UK reports.
+They currently have a GBX 2,600 ($33.97) price target on the stock.
+Peel Hunt’s target price would indicate a potential upside of 7.17% from the company’s current price.

 Bunzl plc operates as a distribution and services company in the North America, Continental Europe, the United Kingdom, Ireland, and internationally.
 The company offers food packaging, films, labels, counter-service packaging, foodservice disposables, take-out food packaging, first aid products, point of purchase displays, stationery, bags, and cleaning and hygiene supplies to grocery stores, supermarkets, retail chains, convenience stores, food wholesalers, ethnic grocers, and organic food outlets.